-This daily world report dates to 18:00 GMT on Friday 5 March 2021.
+This daily world report dates to 18:20 GMT on Saturday 19 June 2021.

 The virus V2 causes covid-19, which is a mild cold at worst in healthy people, most of whom never even know they were infected if they don’t get tested.
 Indeed, some 60% of V2 transmissions are by carriers who feel fine: 35% presymptomatic (before getting sick) and 25% asymptomatic (never getting sick).

 With statistical exception, covid is a hazardous disease only to those who chose not to keep themselves in good health via bad lifestyle decisions: overeating, poor diet, and lack of exercise.
 That situation applies to the majority in many nations.
 Over 80% of Americans and Brits are fat and out of shape.
-Covid is a public health crisis only because the public is not in good health – by choice.
-This seminal fact is universally ignored by the sensationalist mainstream press, which milks the tragedy story.
+Covid death rates are 10 times higher in countries where most adults are overweight, such as the US and Britain.

 V2 continually adapts, primarily to facilitate infection and contagion.
 New V2 varieties keep being discovered.
 Viruses mystically transmit among compatriots worthy innovations.
 Several of the variants are converging on the same solution to improved contagion (convergent evolution), thereby illustrating that adaptation is teleological (goal-oriented).
 A recently seen variant had a combination of traits only previously seen singularly in other variants.